 Latest Project Updates

-Beginning March 17 through December 2019, Astoria Blvd station will be completely closed to customers while we rebuild the station.
+Astoria Blvd station is completely closed to customers until December 2019 while we rebuild the station and install four elevators.

 Upcoming Service Changes

 May 25-26, June 1-2, June 8-9, June 15-16, June 22-23, and June 29-30: the intersection of 31st St and Hoyt Ave South will be closed to traffic.
 Please plan ahead and use alternate routes.
 A map of the planned detour is in our public presentation, which you can find below.

 The Astoria Blvd station serves as a vital transit hub.
 It connects subway riders with the M60 Select Bus Service to LaGuardia Airport and the Q19 local bus service.
 The station is in dire need of critical repairs.
 We've started the work, but to complete it as safely and as quickly as possible, we closed the station for nine months, until December 2019.

 Though we know the significant disruption a full station closure will cause, we are using this as an opportunity to build four new elevators, making Astoria Blvd fully ADA-compliant — and working toward our commitment to provide an additional 50 accessible stations for our customers over the next five years.

 What we're doing